dat-rohit/distributed-neural-network/README.md

 ### [models/model.py](models/model.py)

 This file contains the implementation of the CNN architecture used in the training process.
-Feel free to explore and modify the model structure based on your requirements.

 ## Training Scripts